Riverine Plains AgriFutures Horizon Scholarship is open for applications until 10 January. More information on how to apply!

 N Banking - Duncan Stewart from Harden shares how he is incorporating nitrogen banking to better manage seasonal fluctuations and improve profitability in his operation.
 Famlink-N banking trial with demonstration in background

-N Banking and faba beans - Jake Platfuss, from Finely NSW, shares his experiences with soil testing and topdressing faba beans, to improve outcomes for the following wheat crop.
+N Banking and faba beans - Jake Platfuss, from Finley NSW, shares his experiences with soil testing and topdressing faba beans, to improve outcomes for the following wheat crop.
 Faba beans

 Diverse legumes (pulse) rotations - Charles Sturt University Wagga Wagga farm manager, James Stephens, talks about the benefits and challenges of faba beans and the value-add to livestock enterprises.
 Faba beans diversity case study CSU